 ++ What prompted this inquiry is this video ++

-(If you’d like to understand a working theory for miracle cures, telepathy, serendipity, as well as, the type of healing (healing the nervous system and trauma) that I teach in my work, then take a few minutes to watch this video FIRST, then come back to my word.)
+(If you’d like to understand a working theory for miracle cures, telepathy and serendipity, as well as the type of healing — healing the nervous system and trauma — that I teach in my work, then take a few minutes to watch this video FIRST, then come back to my words.)

 One of the biggest pieces we learn when we get into the inner workings of our nervous system and begin healing our traumas is that we improve and refine our intuition.